Logistics Software

 6. SAP Supply Chain Logistics

-Another known logistics management system, SAP’s logistics platform integrates demand planning, inventory management, and logistics execution.
-It also offers advanced analytics capabilities designed for manufacturing and distribution operations.
+SAP’s logistics platform integrates demand planning, inventory management, and logistics execution with advanced analytics capabilities designed for manufacturing and distribution operations.

 Manufacturing Integration